sedinin/google_oauth_erlang/README.md

-##### Google OAuth 2.0 for Server to Server Applications.
+##### Erlang Google OAuth 2.0 API client for Server to Server Applications.
 This application will get a new access token for every one hour.

 ####### How to get the RSA Private Key file before running the application